Antoine Darlan: One of the most prominent politicians of Ubangi-Shari

 Antoine Darlan was born in 1915 in Kouango (Ouaka) to Elizabeth Mandalo, an Aboriginal, and Joseph Darlan a European of Portuguese origin.
 Although his official date of birth according to the Kouango birth registry was 8 June, it is impossible to know his true date of birth with certainty.
 His father never recognized him, and Darlan did not become a French citizen until 11 September 1937.

 As a Méti, Antoine Darlan had easy access to education and joined the colonial administration as a bookkeeper.
-The political climate in the French colonial empire in the late 1930s was peculiar in that the colonized peopled had no civic rights.
-Antoine Darlan became a political activist in a meeting of Oubanguian indigenous cadres, the Association and the Association of Métis.
+The political climate in the French colonial empire in the late 1930s was peculiar in that the colonized people had no civic rights.
+Antoine Darlan became a political activist in a meeting of Oubanguian indigenous cadres, the Association of Métis.
 In 1941 as a French citizen, he was drafted in the Free French forces.
 He received a Colonial Medal for his wartime service.

 The end of the Second World War led to liberalization of colonial society.
 On 15 December 1946, for the first time an election for a representative council was organized in the colony.
 Darlan ran on the Action économique et sociale ticket and was elected, like his younger brother Georges Darlan.
 His peers choose him on 19 October 1947 to represent Ubangi-Shari in the French West Africa Federal Council in Brazzaville and in France at Versailles where the assembly seat of the French Union.
 According to historian Pierre Kalck, Antoine Darlan got to know the aboriginal member of the Ubangi-Shari Barthélemy Boganda.

 By the end of 1947, Antoine Darlan was elected to the vice presidency of the Grand Council of French Equatorial Africa.
 Antoine Darlan was deemed intelligent and level-headed by Georges Darlan, who he impressed with his moderate approach to Socialists.
 On 19 December 1947, he proposed at the podium of the Grand Council to substitute the term "French Equatorial Africa" with "Equatorial France", a measure that was adopted unanimously by the great advisers.
 The French government did not follow it though.
 Antoine Darlan began to disagree with the Socialists on colonial policy to follow, he joined in 1948 the Rassemblement démocratique africain (RDA), an inter-African movement equated to the Communists.